 Hate cooking?
 Don’t force yourself to cook

 But I do want to add a caveat, you may hate one particular aspect of cooking, that you can easily change and find joy in cooking.
 This is a great time to turn inward and think about why you hate cooking.
-You may realize it’s a step in the process that you hate (this is something we talk about in the Solo Cook’s Program), you may realize you’ve made cooking more complicated than it needs to be.
+You may realize it’s a step in the process that you hate (this is something we talk about in the Solo Cook’s Program), you may realize you’ve made cooking more complicated than it needs to be or that you really hate meal planning.
 Etc. If you want to work through these feelings more quickly than you can do on your own, check out the Solo Cook’s Program or schedule a call to see if I can help you through one on one nutrition counseling.